BA LLB (UNSW)

 Patrick is a Dharug man from the Blue Mountains and Western Sydney.
 He works in commercial law, intellectual property and Indigenous Cultural and Intellectual Property (ICIP).
 Patrick has prepared licence agreements for commercial use of Aboriginal art and advised clients on ICIP Protocols.
 Patrick is a popular presenter of our True Tracks® ICIP Workshop and has presented to a range of clients including Indigenous traditional owner organisations, universities, museums and archives.
 Patrick also provides advice to corporates on their Reconciliation Action Plans (RAPs) and Indigenous procurement.

 Photo by Jamie James

-Pat is passionate about the role of education in empowering communities and families.
-He was a Student Ambassador for Nura Gili at UNSW and works with Indigenous youth as part of the Winter School Program.
-He works at the UNSW Goldstein College as a resident fellow providing pastoral and academic support to students living on campus.
-Pat is also a keen rugby player (flanker, UNSW 2nds) and he is on the Steering Committee of UNSW Rugby, organising the Indigenous Round and Family Day.
-In his spare time, he enjoys heading back home to the Blue Mountains to visit family and bush walk.
+Patrick is passionate about the role of education in empowering communities and families.
+He was a Student Ambassador for Nura Gili at UNSW and works with Indigenous youth as part of the Winter School Program and continues tutoring students in Indigenous Studies at UNSW.
+He spent two years living and working at the UNSW Goldstein College as a Resident Fellow providing pastoral and academic support to students living on campus.
+Patrick is also a director of Narang Bir-rong Aboriginal Corporation, an Aboriginal organisation that provides culturally appropriate family preservation and foster care support services in the Western Sydney, Nepean and Blue Mountains region.
+In his spare time he enjoys playing rugby for UNSW Rugby Club and spending time in the bush with family and friends.